codebyowais/DynamicScrollViewSwiftUI/README.md

-# DynamicScrollViewSwiftUI
+# DynamicScrollView
-A scroll view for swiftUI which and adjust it's height based on it's content.
+An scroll view which can resize itself based on content size.